acteng/atip/docs/backend.md

 Suppose somebody is editing an ATIP scheme.
 How often should the frontend save the changes to the cloud?
 Should this only happen when the user explicitly saves and submits a version of the scheme?
 Should we log every command/edit and stream those to a database with something like websockets?

 How should concurrent edits work?
 We do **not** want to take on the immense technical and design complexity of an app with real-time collaboration, like Google Docs or Felt or Figma, without very good reason.
-Can we ensure only one person from an LA is submitting a new version of some scheme at a time?
+Can we ensure only one person from an authority is submitting a new version of some scheme at a time?
 Should we surface something in the UI to show the user currently editing a scheme?
 Can we come up with a robust UI and algorithm to diff two schemes and guide the user through resolving any conflicts, and make the user submitting a scheme second deal with any conflicts?

 ### IAM / permissions

 I'm hoping the GDS auth system solves this for us.
 I would imagine we have, or can easily configure, groups of users and define some permissions in our API.
-Within an LA, there are read-only users and editors, who can submit a scheme.
+Within an authority, there are read-only users and editors, who can submit a scheme.
 Within ATE, we have read-only data analysts, and inspectors who can write comments, but not directly modify a scheme.